ConradWeiser/Unofficial-Robinhood-Api/README.md

 * Streamline the library framework in general.
 Currently things work very well, but it's not perfect
 * Update this Readme so it's more pretty, and has more information.
 Consider this a v-0.1 as I continue to write the library

-## Disclaimer
-I have never taken up a project working with APIs like this.
-I intend to write this wrapper to the best of my ability, and continue to give support/make changes as time passes.

-I however am a student, and have never programmed in a professional enviroment.
-Things might seem a little messy until the library gets a little closer to completion.

-However, that being said, I aim to make the finished project both efficient in terms of how much computing power it requires, and easy for other developers to build functionality on top of.
-Stay tuned for future updates!
 ____

 If you have any questions, comments or suggestions, please do throw me an Email!